 - Pingdom Page Speed explains your page size and load time.

 - GTMetrix includes helpful visuals and prioritizes speed concerns.

 Furthermore, in order to tackle the performance issue due to large media file sizes ensure that you optimize your product images, demo, and other videos for the web.

 ThemeForest has more than 48,000 WordPress themes and website templates.
 However, choosing the right theme which is aesthetically pleasing, functionally efficient, and fast loading is a tricky thing.

 If your site loads slower even after trying to optimize it, perform a quick check to understand if its theme is what slows it down.
 First of all, create a backup of your site and change the theme to the default one which is recommended by WooCommerce itself.
-If it loads faster, you should consider changing the theme.
+If it speeds up WooCommerce, you should consider changing the theme.